funcool/rumext/README.md

 - function components uses React Hooks behind the scenes for provide **local state**, **pure components** and **reactivity** (the ability of rerender component on atom change).
-- a clojurescript friendly abstractions for React Hooks (look on `src/rumext/func.cljs` file).
+- a clojurescript friendly abstractions for React Hooks.
 - more idiomatic macro for define class based components, that allows include lifecycle methods directly (without need to create an ad-hoc mixin).